 Zimmer Biomet is a medical device company headquartered in Warsaw, Indiana.
 The company’s promise is “your progress,” yet this medical device giant is facing hundreds of lawsuits over some of its most popular hip implant brands.
 These problematic brands include:

-There are thousands of lawsuits filed against the various manufacturers of certain hip and knee replacement implants.
+There are thousands of lawsuits filed against the various manufacturers of certain hip replacement implants.
 These lawsuits are filed in state and federal courts across the country, and some have been consolidated to streamline the litigation process for lawyers and attorneys on both sides.

 When a large number of similar lawsuits are filed in different courts, one or more parties may call on the Judicial Panel on Multidistrict Litigation (JPML) to consolidate their cases into a multidistrict litigation, or MDL.
 Coordinating similar cases into an MDL helps streamline the discovery process, especially in complex medical device injury lawsuits.